 In fact, San Antonio ranks as the eighth safest large city in the United States and is the most affordable major city center in the state of Texas.
 Attracting many families, young professionals, and retirees to the area, this city in Bexar County is a top destination due to its small-town feel and cultural diversity.
 If you are considering a move to Texas then you might want to make San Antonio your next place to call home.
-With the help of this moving guide and a list of the best neighborhoods in San Antonio, you'll learn all that you need to know about San Antonio, Texas before officially making the big move.
+With the help of this moving guide, learn all that you need to know about San Antonio, Texas before officially making the big move.
 Read on to learn more!

 With a cost of living that is 14% less than the national average, living in San Antonio is an affordable option for those on the hunt for a new place to live.
 Compared to other big cities in Texas, San Antonio also proves to be more affordable than living in Austin or living in Dallas.
 In order to live comfortably, residents only need to be making an average salary of just over $46,000.
 Plus, due to Texas not having a state income tax, residents are able to save even more money.
 Not to mention, housing prices are lower in San Antonio as well which makes finding the home of your dreams even easier.
 Keep in mind that although certain expenses are lower, property taxes and sales taxes or on the higher side.

 The job market is booming.